apache/cocoon/README.txt

 (Don't use jetty6:run-exploded as in this case the jetty6 plugin will alter the webapp build by the Cocoon deployer again!)

+See also MAVEN REPOSITORY MIRRORS above.

 HOW TO START THE COCOON WEBAPP (OSGI MODE)
 ------------------------------------------
 0. checkout complete trunk and

   $ mvn clean install -Dmaven.test.skip=true

   Call this until you get "BUILD SUCCESSFUL" - sometimes donwloads from maven repositories are temporarily unaccessible and cause the build to fail.

+  See also MAVEN REPOSITORY MIRRORS above.

 1. move to ./core/cocoon-core and call "mvn c-eclipse:eclipse -o".
 This makes the project an PDE project.
 This means that Eclipse offers tools to support development based on OSGi.